 ReserveRussia 2018 LOC is not liable for any reservation services provided by third parties.

 Mon – Sun 12 p.m. – 12 a.m.

-One of Kazan's favourite Uzbek restaurants, Pashmir elegantly fuses oriental chic with European service.
-The highlights of ethnic décor are the ceiling-high vases, mosaics, straw furniture and a huge fireplace.
+One of Kazan's favourite Uzbek restaurants, Pashmir elegantly fuses Oriental chic with European service.
+The highlights of ethnic decor are the ceiling-high vases, mosaics, wicker furniture and a huge fireplace.
 Government officials and other local people of consequence dine in peace and quiet at Pashmir.
 You can judge the clientele by the cars parked out front.
-They cook with flair at Pashmir, but no matter what your server recommends or your own instincts suggest, go for the plov (pilaf).
+They cook with flair at Pashmir, but no matter what your server recommends or your own instincts suggest, go for the pilaf.
 The chef will personally bring a wokful of pilaf to your table.
-The thing to bear in mind that it takes long to make pilaf.
+The thing to bear in mind that it takes long to make the dish.
 They make it fresh a few times a day at Pashmir, so you may have to wait.
 Alternatively, call them to make sure pilaf is ready.
 Public baking of a whole lamb takes place every Friday at Pashmir.
-Everything on the menu is 30% off on Sundays at Pashmir.
 Sometimes they run promotions here – a wine festival, for instance, and they cater for family events.